-196. References to an athlete's name in the McLaren Reports, or references to an athlete or sample numbers in the Washout Schedules does not suffice - without more - to establish ADRVs against an individual athlete.
+198. References to an athlete's name in the McLaren Reports, or references to an athlete or sample numbers in the Washout Schedules does not suffice - without more - to establish ADRVs against an individual athlete.
 The Panel must consider references to the Athlete in the EDP documents together with all of the other evidence advanced by the parties.
-Despite the Athlete's statement to the contrary in cross-examination at first instance, her counsel does not deny the existence of a doping scheme in Russia during the relevant period.
+The Athlete does not expressly deny the existence of a doping scheme in Russia during the relevant period.
 At the hearing, it was submitted for the Athlete that Dr. Rodchenkov was "probably ... involved in some sort of scheme", but the extent of the scheme is unknown and it cannot be proved that the Athlete was involved.
 The existence of a general doping scheme has also been acknowledged (to some extent) by the Russian Ministry of Sport in a letter to WADA on 13 September 2018.
 The Panel concurs that the mere existence of a doping scheme does not suffice for the purposes of establishing ADRVs in individual cases.
 However, the existence of such a scheme is a relevant fact to be taken into account in the evaluation of the evidence.